 OSIC provides services to a wide range of clients most of whom are members of ONOC.
 This includes, Guam, Papua New Guinea, Nauru, Samoa, American Samoa, Tonga, Vanuatu, Fiji, Republic of Marshall Islands, Federated States of Micronesia, Tuvalu, Solomon Islands, Cook Islands, plus other members of USP.
 Members of the general public and other educational institutions can also use our service upon special arrangements.

-OSIC is located within the USP Library on "Level A" near the stairway.
+OSIC is located within the USP Library on "Level B" next to Reader Services.